kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Models without mechanism provide no explanations and no "universal" generalizations
-- the "universal predictions" found by data-driven models may not be helpful since they do not include novel conditions, and are therefore not necessarily "universal"
+- the "universal predictions" found by data-driven models may not be helpful since they do not include novel conditions
 - we can try to use these patterns to predict the future, but we will not be able to explain why our predictions failed or succeeded
 - such patterns can be fodder for hypothesizing about mechanism, but they are the START rather than the CONCLUSION of scientific inquiry